H4ad/serverless-adapter-examples/examples/deepkit-azure/README.md

 # Deepkit on Azure

-See above how to develop and deploy to Azure Functions.
+See above how to develop for Azure Functions.

 ## Development